labanskoller/hackeriet_blog/_posts/2018-11-09-building-an-async-postgresql-driver.md

 threads, the one the user controls build up one or more queries, called [Operations](https://github.com/pgjdbc/pgadba/blob/master/src/main/java/jdk/incubator/sql2/Operation.java), fills them with parameter data and everything else that's needed and hands them over to the other thread.
-It gets a future in return, in the form if a [Submission](https://github.com/pgjdbc/pgadba/blob/master/src/main/java/jdk/incubator/sql2/Submission.java).
+It gets a future in return, in the form of a [Submission](https://github.com/pgjdbc/pgadba/blob/master/src/main/java/jdk/incubator/sql2/Submission.java).

-The other thread is responsible for the network communication, and send the query to the database, on return it completes the future, either normally or in case of an error exceptionally.
+The other thread is responsible for the network communication, and sends the query to the database.
+On return it completes the future, either normally or in case of an error exceptionally.

 ## Queries are not parsed by the connection library